 Where Can You Service the Tesla Model Y?

-You can service the Tesla Model Y at any of its Service Centres in Australia.
+You can service the Tesla Model Y at any of the Tesla Service Centres.

 Servicing the Tesla Model Y at a non-Tesla provider will not void your warranty.